extendr/libR-sys/README.md

 ### Windows-specific instructions

 Ensure the preferred R binaries, are part of the `PATH`, e.g. `C:/R/R-4.0.2/bin/x64`.
-For information on how to add environment variables on windows, [see here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.1#saving-changes-to-environment-variables).
+For information on how to add environment variables on Windows, [see here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.1#saving-changes-to-environment-variables).

+Add the mingw toolchains that are used to build R:

 ```bash
 rustup target add x86_64-pc-windows-gnu